IANW-Projects/MatCL/README.md

 ## Setup

+Just use `git clone git@github.com:philipheinisch/MatCL.git` and run compile_lx.m or compile_win.m to compile MatCL.
+Depending on the OpenCL libraries used, the library path may have to be changed.
-Just use `git clone git@github.com:philipheinisch/MatCL.git` and add the folder `MatCL` to the search path of Matlab.
+Than add the folder `MatCL` to the search path of Matlab.

 There may be problems with old C libraries of Matlab under Linux, resulting in errors such as `Invalid MEX-file '/..../cl_get_devices.mex64'`, followed by many missing symbols.
 If you use